 Stone is one of the oldest materials used in construction since ancient times.
 Thousand of years ago, there was no cement and no concrete available.
 Stone was the only available material with which a strong and stable structure was constructed.

 Gradually with time, diﬀerent methods of joining stones were developed, and constructing more elements with stones was possible.
-But by the 19th and 20th centuries, the use of stones as a building material was gradually decreased as the alternative materials such as cast irons and concrete.
+But by the 19th and 20th centuries, the use of stones as a building material gradually decreased because of alternative materials such as cast irons and concrete.

 But in the modern era, the use of stones is again increasing day by day.
 The use of stones like marble and granite has been increased for their utilization in the interior areas of residential and commercial buildings.

-Besides its use in interior areas, stones are also used in exterior portions of building to enhance the aesthetic appearance of the structure.
+Besides their use in interior areas, stones are also used in exterior portions of buildings to enhance the aesthetic appearance of the structure.

-Except for granite and marble, there are many other stones used in building construction such as sandstone, limestone, laterite, gneiss, caliche, etc. Each one of them has a diﬀerent physical & chemical property and each one of them is used for diﬀerent purposes.
+Except for granite and marble, there are many other stones used in building construction, such as sandstone, limestone, laterite, gneiss, caliche, etc. Each one of them has diﬀerent physical & chemical properties, and each one of them is used for diﬀerent purposes.